Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: Optimized dynamical decoupling for sensing

 is the convolution between the noise spectral density (NSD) $S(\omega)$ and the filter function $Y(T,\omega) = i\omega\int_0^T dt \, e^{-i\omega t} y(t)$.
 Note that we neglect the effect of the target field on the noise source~\cite{HernandezGomez2021Quantum} and we assume the noise to be a stationary Gaussian process.

 Dynamical decoupling is a very versatile control technique, with a virtually infinite space of degrees of freedom spanned by all the possible distributions of $\pi$ pulses, even at finite sensing time $T$.
 One of the most common DD sequences is the Carr-Purcell (CP) sequence~\cite{Carr1954Effects,Meiboom1958Modified}, formed by a set of equidistant pulses.
 Non-equidistant sequences have been proposed and experimentally tested, e.g.\ in Refs.~\cite{Uhrig2007Keeping,Zhao2011Atomic,Casanova2015Robust,Santos05Random,Hayes11Walsh,Cooper14Time}.
 Each of these sequences has internal degrees of freedom, that can be tuned to increase the sensing capabilities for specific target fields.
 Another example is what we call the ``generalized Carr-Purcell'' (gCP) protocol, in which $\pi$ pulses are applied when the signal $b(t)$ changes sign, i.e.\ in correspondence to its zeros.
-All these DD sequences are already optimal for specific target fields that do not overlap significantly with the noise.
+All these DD sequences are already optimal for simple target fields that happen to be well off-resonance with the noise, both for the fundamental frequencies and for all the higher harmonics.
 However, as the complexity of the target field increases, it increases also the difficulty to find a pulse sequence that successfully filters out the noise components, while still maintaining the sensitivity to the target field.

 A possible approach is to use an optimization algorithm, to find a $\pi$-pulse sequence that optimizes a desired figure of merit, for example the sensitivity, i.e.\ the smallest detectable signal.
+Indeed, in a slope detection protocol~\cite{Degen2017Quantum} (suited for DD and Ramsey experiments), the sensitivity $\eta$ is the minimum variation of $b$ that can be measured, and it is defined as~\cite{Degen2017Quantum,Budker07Optical}

+(see also Appendix~\ref{app:DefSensitivity} for a derivation).
+The sensitivity $\eta$ is therefore a compromise between noise cancellation (minimizing $\chi(T)$) and target ac field encoding (maximizing $\varphi(T,b)$), and it is hard to optimize.
 This concept was proposed and demonstrated experimentally for an NV center used as a quantum magnetometer~\cite{Poggiali2018Optimal}.
 Despite the achieved improvements, the computational complexity of the above optimization problem limited its applicability.
-Indeed, the optimization cost function, the sensitivity $\eta$, defined as~\cite{Degen2017Quantum,Budker07Optical}

-(see also the Supplementary Information for a derivation) is a compromise between noise cancellation and target ac field encoding, and it is hard to optimize.

 In our approach, instead, we recast the cost function $\eta$ as the Hamiltonian of a classical Ising spin system.
 In this way, the continuous optimization problem for the minimization of the sensitivity of a NV-center magnetometer is re-interpreted as a discrete energy minimization problem.
 Specifically, we define the new cost function to be the (dimensionless) logarithmic sensitivity